Society sparkle: Nancy Astor and Ann Fleming’s diamond jewellery makes a splash at auction

 (Image credit: Keystone-France/Gamma-Keystone/Getty Images)

 Set throughout with brilliant, old single and rose-cut diamonds, Lady Astor’s tiara comprised a lot of bling, especially for an MP.
-Jean Ghika, Bonhams head of jewellery, calls it 'the star of the sale’.
+Jean Ghika, Bonhams head of jewellery, called it 'the star of the sale’.

 ‘Cartier has long been recognised as the name behind some of the world’s most important jewels and the Astor turquoise and diamond tiara dates to a period when Cartier London were at the height of their creative prowess,' she said.
 ‘Cartier were later commissioned to produce a similar tiara for Nancy’s sister.
 However, the design of Nancy Astor’s tiara is truly unique.
 The distinctive plumes, leaves and scrolls carved in turquoise were drawn from Egyptian, Indian and Persian motifs, which were extensively explored by Cartier throughout the early 20th century.
 The firm’s Eastern inspired jewels became hugely fashionable as a result.’

 By the Edwardian era, the considerable rise of Cartier and Van Cleef & Arpels saw tiaras fashioned for royalty, aristocrats and those in the social elite who were lucky enough to afford them.
-This continued into the 1930s, but started to go out of fashion after the Second World War, warn then by only the starriest of stars and the most blue blooded of royals.
+This continued into the 1930s, but started to go out of fashion after the Second World War, warn then by only the starriest of stars and the bluest blooded of royals.

 Ann Fleming's jewellery.